 - have no fixed or business establishments in the EU

-- supply digital services to consumers in the EU.
+- supply digital services to customers in the EU.

-Crunch do not offer advice or services to businesses that are not UK based or individuals who are not UK Tax residents.
+Crunch do not offer advice or services to businesses that aren’t UK based or individuals who aren’t UK tax residents.

 If you use the VAT MOSS scheme and sell digital services to customers, your business pays VAT based on the prevailing rate in the EU country where the customer pays for your digital services, not the country where the seller (your business) is based.

 UK businesses selling digital services to the EU must therefore use the Non-Union VAT MOSS scheme.
 HMRC’s online service provides guidance on how to apply for the Union VAT MOSS and the Non-Union VAT MOSS schemes.